Nicola Barbato

 Nicola Barbato (5 October 1856 – 23 May 1923) was a Sicilian medical doctor, socialist, and politician.
 He was one of the national leaders of the Fasci Siciliani dei Lavoratori (Sicilian Leagues) a popular movement of democratic and socialist inspiration in 1891–1894, and perhaps might have been the ablest among them according to the journalist Adolfo Rossi and Marxist historian Eric Hobsbawm.

 Early life

-Born in Piana dei Greci (now Piana degli Albanesi), he graduated in medicine at the University of Palermo.
-He joined the socialist movement around 1878 and in the then prevailing positivist climate he devoted himself to study psychiatry.
+Barbato grew up in Piana dei Greci (now Piana degli Albanesi), a poor farming village in the Palermo hinterland marked by vast landed estates, exploitative tenancy arrangements and widespread poverty.
+After his father's death forced him to interrupt his studies to support his family, he later resumed them at the University of Palermo, where he embraced the then-fashionable evolutionary doctrines.
+He graduated in medicine and joined the socialist movement around 1878 and in the then prevailing positivist climate he devoted himself to study psychiatry.
 His work on the psychology of paranoia in the journal of the mental hospital of Palermo in 1890, was judged positively by Cesare Lombroso and Enrico Morselli.

-He also was active politically, working for the newspaper L'isola (The Island), directed by Napoleone Colajanni in Palermo.
+He also was active politically.
+Together with other young intellectuals from Palermo, he contributed to L'isola (The Island) (Palermo, 1891–92), the avant-garde republican daily newspaper edited by Napoleone Colajanni.
 Back in Piana, he witnessed the intense misery on the countryside as a medical officer.
 Although descendant from Arbëreshë, he rejected the Albanian cause, which "was favoured by the moderates and clerics", who actively sought to discourage churchgoers from joining the Fasci Siciliani.